-Enable Touch the to the right to turn the screen saver on/off.
+Enable Touch the sto the right to turn the screen saver on/off.
 If the screen saver is turned off, the remaining settings have no effect.

-Delay Touch the to the right to change the delay before the screen saver is started.
-Possible choices are 1 minute, 5 minutes, 10 minutes, and 30 minutes.
+Delay Touch the sto the right to change the delay before the screen saver is started.
+Possible choices are 1 minutes, 5 minutes, 10 minutes, and 30 minutes.